About me

 Authoring of AR surface instructions

-Technical Document Retargeting to AR
+Technical documentation retargeting to AR

 Localization and tracking Wide-area localization and tracking is key enabling technology for augmented reality.
 Our research investigates scalable scene descriptors, sensor fusion, and multimodal localization techniques.